zks0002/fixedpoint/docs/source/context-management.rst

     5) x.rounding='in'
     6) x.rounding='nearest'

+..  _context_initialization:

 *******************************************************************************
 Context Initialization
 *******************************************************************************

-In addition to saving off the current context of `FixedPoint` objects, the :pyref:`with statement <compound_stmts.html#with>` can also initialize the new context for you.
+In addition to saving off the current context of :class:`FixedPoint`\ s, the :pyref:`with statement <compound_stmts.html#with>` can also initialize the new context for you.
 Given ``x``, ``y``, and ``z`` below,